slavachalnev/NeuronLabel/README.md

 ]
 ```

-`neuron_id` is the identifier of the neuron, and each `neuron_id` has an array of text snippets associated with it.
-Each text snippet object contains the following properties:
+`neuron_id` is the identifier of the neuron, and each `neuron_id` has a `snippets` array associated with it.
+Each text snippet has the following properties:

 - `text`: The text snippet itself.
 - `max_activation`: The maximum activation value of the neuron for this snippet.
-- `token_activation_pairs`: An array of pairs, where each pair consists of a token and its corresponding activation value.
+- `token_activation_pairs`: An array of tuple, where each tuple consists of a token and its corresponding activation value.